 6% Female Performance Research Laboratories

-Did you know that only 6% of sports medicine and exercise science research in top journals is conducted on exclusively females?
-Our team of researchers is committed to advancing the knowledge base available for female athletes, their coaches, and practitioners by implementing research designed to understand the impact of exercise on the menstrual cycle.
+Did you know that only 6% of sports medicine and exercise science research is conducted on exclusively females?
+Our team of researchers is committed to advancing the knowledge base available for female athletes, their coaches, and practitioners.

 Help us grow the 6%!